GDSC-IIITN/JourNULL-CodeXCaliber-25/CONTRIBUTING.md

 # Contributing to JourNULL‑CodeXCaliber‑25

-Thank you for helping improve this project!
-Whether you’re fixing bugs, proposing features, or enhancing docs, your efforts are welcome.
-Please follow these guidelines to make the process smooth for everyone.
+Thank you for helping make this project better!
+Whether you’re fixing bugs, proposing new features, improving documentation, or just giving feedback, your contributions are welcome and appreciated.

 ---